efredine/binary-tree/README.md

-# binary-tree
+# binary-tree Set

-A simple rust binary-tree implementation.
+A simple set implementation in rust using a binary search tree.

-It provides a Set like implementation similar to BTreeSet in the standard library, but is implemented with a binary search tree.
+It provides a partial implementation of the BTreeSet api in the standard library.

 You probably don't want to use this in production, but it's a fun little project to learn about binary trees and rust.

-## Features
-- Insertion
-- Deletion
-- Lookup
-- Iterators
-- Pretty printing
-- Manual balancing with an implementation of [Day-Stout-Warren](https://en.wikipedia.org/wiki/Day%E2%80%93Stout%E2%80%93Warren_algorithm)

-Example:
+## Example:

 ```rust
 use binary_tree::BinaryTree;